openshift/release/clusters/build-clusters/build03/openshift-image-registry/domain.md

-# Expose registry.ci.openshift.org as registry's domain name
+# Expose registry.build03.ci.openshift.org as registry's domain name

-After the registry's `defaultRoute` is enabled, its domain name is
+The registry's `defaultRoute` is enabled by default for an OSD cluster, its domain name is

 ```console
 $ oc --context build03 get route -n openshift-image-registry